PrioritySoftware/PrioritySoftware.github.io/_sdk/Run-Procedure-SQLI.md

 MAILMSG 5 TO EMAIL 'demo@demo.com' DATA :F;
 ```

 You can also redirect the report results to an MS-Excel file.
-This command takes two parameters -- the Excel file without a suffix and the **TEMPLATE** number from the **EXCELTEMPLATES** table.
-For example, the
-following code saves the **ORGUNITS** report as an Excel file.
+For this command, you need to provide the Excel file name without a suffix.
+For example, the following code saves the **ORGUNITS** report as an Excel file.

 ```sql
 EXECUTE WINACTIV '-P', 'ORGUNITS', '-X', '..\temp\cur';